markcoatsworth/readthedocs/docs/users-manual/dagman.rst

 DAGMan Terminology
 ------------------

-To DAGMan, a node in a DAG may encompass more than a single program submitted to run under HTCondor.
+To DAGMan, a node in a DAG may :index:`DAGMan Terms <pair: DAGMan; Terms>` encompass more than a single program submitted to run under HTCondor.

 .. image:: /images/dagman-node.png